Special-Niewbie/HandleOS/README.md

 If you would like to support the ongoing development with any amount time to time, you are welcome to make a donation in any amount.
 Please note that maintaining this  project incurs some monthly costs from my side.

-<small> `Please note`: Any donation amount below €4.99 will be considered a simple donation to support the project and will not include any license as a gift. </small>
+<small> `Please note`: Any donation below €4.99 will be considered a simple contribution to support the Console2Desk project up to version 3.9, and will not include a license as a gift. </small>

 ### How to Donate
 You can make your donation using the buttons below, either directly on this page or through the HandleOS app installed: